I-Am-Dench/nimbus-launcher/README.md

-# LEGO® Universe Launcher
+# Nimbus Launcher

-The LEGO® Universe Launcher helps players to quickly add, swap, and run variable server configurations.
+The Nimbus Launcher helps players to quickly add, swap, and run variable server configurations for the game LEGO® Universe, which was discontinued as of January 2012.

 This program DOES NOT include a LEGO® Universe client and/or its contents.
 Players must already have a client located on their system and configure the launcher to point to the client's directory.